-55.387 School Libraries
+53.385 School Libraries I

-A comparative study of the development of the role of the library in the school in relation to educational thought and practice.
+The information environment of educators.
+Educational issues and their effect on libraries.
+The development of the role of the library in the school in relation to educational thought and practice.

-Provision, administration and organization of school library resources and services on national, state and local levels for staff and students.
+The provision, administration and organization of school library resources and services on national, state and local levels.